ungerik/go-cairo/README.md

 * cleaned up code to pass the Go linter and Go best practices in general
 * began to flesh out documentation of all methods
 * removed `extimage` package, which, while useful, transcends cairo itself
+* began compiling more a more complete set of examples

 Missing features
 * TextCluster